Through trial and errors, we have devised UAWC six-step routine, which helps to maintain and grow Google Ads accounts.

-To accomplish this task, you need to add 2 additional columns on campaign level:
+To check how much did you lose due to budget restrictions, add two additional columns on campaign level:

 - Display Lost IS (budget)